MicrochipTech/SMART_TRANSPORT/README.md

 - **Centralized Control**: The network topology features a central hub that manages communication between multiple BLE-enabled sensors and control units within the trailer, crucial for smart transportation systems.

-- **Enhanced Efficiency and Safety**: Real-time data exchange ensures that trailers operate at optimal performance levels, contributing to safer and more efficient transportation systems.
+- **Enhanced Efficiency and Safety**: Real-time data exchange ensures that trailer operates at optimal performance levels, contributing to safer and more efficient transportation systems.

 - **Scalability and Flexibility**: The network's design allows for easy scalability and adaptability, making it an ideal solution for complex trailer management systems.

-The BLE Star Trailer Network marks a significant advancement in smart transportation, offering a practical and scalable solution for modernizing trailer management.
+The BLE Star Network Trailer  marks a significant advancement in smart transportation, offering a practical and scalable solution for modernizing trailer management.
 By enhancing real-time data exchange, centralized control, and fault detection, this network ensures that trailers operate at their best, leading to safer and more efficient transportation systems.